 You’ve heard of digital marketing consulting.

 You may even have a vague idea of what it entails.
-But for many, “consultant” is thrown around as a bandaid term for anything and everything they can’t clearly define.
+But for many, “consultant” is thrown around as an umbrella term for anything and everything.

-So in this article, I’ll answer all your questions about what a digital marketing consultantis, how it works, and why many businesses need one.
+So in this article, I’ll answer all your questions about what a web marketing consultant is, how it works and why many businesses need one.

 - What does a digital marketing consultant do?